seanmorton/hledger-htmx/README.md

 * Easily view data across time periods
 * Monitor a monthly budget

 Warning: this was written quickly for personal use and contains some hacks!
-So far this is tested against `hledger v1.27.1` and it should be run on the same machine that has hledger installed with your journal files (the server just calls `hledger` natively and parses its output for the data.)
+So far this is tested against `hledger v1.27.1` and it should be run on the same machine that has hledger installed with your journal files (the server just calls `hledger` natively and parses its output.)